 Upper primary pupils in Years 4-6 require games that challenge their higher-order thinking skills whilst maintaining engagement through appropriate difficulty progression.
 Multiplication and division games, fraction activities, and comprehension-based literacy exercises work particularly well for this age group.
 John Sweller's cognitive load theory demonstrates that presenting information in manageable chunks through interactive gameplay helps prevent cognitive overload whilst maximising learning retention.

 Effective implementation involves matching game complexity to individual pupil needs rather than strictly adhering to year group recommendations.
-Consider introducing games during guided practice sessions where you can monitor pupil understanding and provide immediate support.
+Consider introducing games during guided practise sessions where you can monitor pupil understanding and provide immediate support.
 This approach ensures that educational games enhance rather than replace quality teaching, creating meaningful learning experiences that complement your existing classroom strategies and support curriculum objectives across different ability levels.

 How Topmarks Aligns with the National Curriculum